 These colours don’t give full grey coverage and wash out in a few washes.

-So how will it help in grey hair transition?
+So how will it help in the grey hair transition?

 You will continue doing the grey root touch-ups as usual.
-The only difference will be that the permanent hair colour will be replaced by a semi-permanent hair colour similar to your natural hair colour or the permanent dye you are currently using.
+The only difference will be that the permanent hair colour will be replaced by a semi-permanent hair colour closer in shade to your natural hair colour or the permanent dye you are currently using.

 In this post I am going to share everything about how to go gray using semi-permanent colours including their pros and cons.